larmic-iot/tp-link-hs110-api/README.md

 ## Usage

-The easiest way is to use the Docker image.
+The easiest way is to use the docker image.
 Otherwise, the artifact will have to be built by yourself.

 ```sh
 $ docker pull larmic/tp-link-hs110-api